-As a NES Health Certified Practitioner, I've had the honor and extreme pleasure of walking alongside others in their wellness journeys.
-I’ve cheered as my clients rekindled their creative fires; cried as I've witnessed liberation from profound suffering; encouraged as the paths unfolded; and celebrated as pains subsided, stresses ebbed, and new options appeared.
+I've had the honor and extreme pleasure of walking alongside others in their wellness journeys.
+I’ve cheered as my clients rekindled their creative fires; cried as I've witnessed liberation from profound suffering; encouraged as the paths unfolded; and celebrated as stresses ebbed and new options appeared.

-I've learned the body is not the enemy; in fact, we are always striving toward wholeness.
-When we lose energetic coherence, whether through trauma or prolonged stress, the body begins to adapt to the changes in our energetic structure in an effort to continue carrying out our wishes.
+Over time, the body begins to reflect and adapt to the changes in our energetic structure in an effort to continue carrying out our wishes.
 In my own experience, these adaptations - pain, changes in stamina or mobility, tolerance to the environment, mood swings and distress - are messages from within that something has changed and needs our conscious attention.

 I worked as a professional in the legal technology field for more than twenty five years.
-My great love and passion, however, is the study and application of bioenergetic and informational healthcare.
-I knew when I first discovered NES that it was revolutionary and held the potential to change the way we understand energy and information in relation to well-being.
-I also intuitively knew that if anything could help my loved ones suffering from debilitating illnesses and their treatments, it was this amazing therapeutic system.
+My great love and passion, however, is the study of bioenergetic and informational healthcare.
+I knew when I first discovered Peter Fraser’s mapping of the body-field it was revolutionary and held the potential to change the way we understand energy and information in relation to well-being.
+I also intuitively knew that if anything could help my loved ones suffering from debilitating illnesses and their treatments, it was the NES Health system.

-After a prolonged chronic illness and journey back to health (my story below), I received a degree in classical Homeopathy from the Texas Institute for Homeopathy in San Antonio, Texas, and subsequently gained certification as a NES Health practitioner.
+Following a prolonged health challenge and full recovery (my story below), I received a degree in classical Homeopathy from the Texas Institute for Homeopathy in San Antonio, Texas, and subsequently gained certification as a NES Health practitioner.
 I see clients in my office in San Antonio, and work remotely with folks in all regions of the country and beyond.
-I also train and lecture on a range of topics relating to bioenergetic healthcare.
+I also research, train and lecture on a range of topics relating to bioenergetic health care.

 I'm currently taking bookings for in-office and remote sessions.